CaioMJ/Unity-Audio-Scripts/README.md

 # Unity-Audio-Scripts
 Hello,

-Collection scripts I use for implementing audio in Unity either.
+This is a collection scripts I use for implementing audio in Unity.

 The **"Unity Native Audio"** folder contains scripts for generic dynamic audio systems.
 It's separated in two other folders: